Articles: Homeschool Stories and Discussion

 Photo by Benoît Deschasaux on Unsplash

 As someone who has been out of high school for a few years, I have had time to reflect on my homeschooling experience.
-Some of it was good, but it’s hard not to wonder what could have gone differently and even feel regret about certain things.
+Much of it was good, but it’s also hard not to wonder what could have gone differently.
 So, I wanted to share some advice for homeschooled teens.

 1. Make sure you’re prepared for whatever you want to do after high school.